fbpx

 Sources of fluoride:

-Water– Fluoride has been added to public water supplies to bring fluoride levels up to the amount necessary to help prevent tooth decay, this is called Community water fluoridation.
+Water: It has been added to public water supplies to bring the levels up to the amount necessary to help prevent tooth decay, this is called Community water fluoridation.
 The desirable limit of fluoride as per the Bureau of Indian Standards (BIS) is 1ppm.

 Benefits of Fluoride intake:

-• Fluoride intake from food, water, and dietary supplements makes tooth enamel stronger, making it easier to resist tooth decay.
+• Intake from food, water, and dietary supplements makes tooth enamel stronger, making it easier to resist tooth decay.
 This provides systemic benefit.

 • The use of fluoridated toothpaste and mouthwashes makes the fluoride act on the surface of your teeth and provides topical benefit.
 Topical fluoride helps rebuild (remineralize) weakened tooth enamel and reverses early signs of tooth decay.